priscotrotta00/Drawing-Program-SE-Project-2022-Group-11/README.md

 - To access to our Bacheca Trello click [here](https://trello.com/b/aSnWUSzm/scrum-board)
 - To access to our Product Backlog click [here](https://docs.google.com/spreadsheets/d/1XaCnBN4cuR05TMK2ExlH_ur3wS84wBuVe6LEqrFkWdg/edit?usp=sharing)

+## Definition of Done

+- The user story must be fully implemented
+- Acceptance criteria met
+- Unit/Integration of functionality successfully tested
+- Code must be commented
+- Javadoc must be produced for each module
+- Functionality must be committed and pushed to remote repository

 ## Authors

 | Author | Id | E-mail |